2014 College Writing Showcase

-The fifth annual College Writing Showcase, on Monday, April 23, 2012, featured student projects completed in support of the ENG 110 course objectives.
+The seventh annual College Writing Showcase, on Monday, May 12, 2014, featured student projects completed in support of the ENG 110 and ENG 100 course objectives.
 In addition to displaying their College Writing projects, students' poster presentations reflect on the writing processes they undertook to complete their projects.
-Follow the links below to see students' digital posters.
+Follow the links below (available after the Showcase) to see students' digital posters.

 All sections of ENG 110 work towards helping students develop: